Scott-Guinn/Scott-Guinn/README.md

 ### Hi there, I'm Scott Guinn 👋

-## I'm a Developer, Teacher, Engineer, and Climber
+# I'm a Software Developer, Teacher, Engineer, and Climber

-- 🔭 I just graduated from Hack Reactor's Advanced Software Engineering Immersive
+- 🤖 I recently graduated from Hack Reactor's Advanced Software Engineering Immersive
-- 🌱 I’m currently working part time as an instructor for that Software Engineering Immersive.
+- 🍎 I was hired on by Galvanize to help teach course mateials and assist students in developing their skills as software engineers
-- 👯 I’m looking for full-time work as a software developer!
+- 👔 I am actively looking for full-time work as a software developer!
 - 🥅 2021 Goals: Write and deploy a mobile application to the iOS App Store
-- ⚡ Fun fact: I have climbed El Capitan, traversed the Teton Range, and climbed the East Face of Long's Peak.
+- ⛰️ Fun fact: I have climbed El Capitan, traversed the Teton Range, and climbed the East Face of Long's Peak

 ### Connect with me: